zowe/launcher/test/README.md

 ## Environments

-Script for testing `zowe.environments`, especially escaping strings with `\` or `"`.
+Script for testing `zowe.environments`:
+* Escaping strings with `\` or `"`.
+It will only print filtered output of Launcher and configuration.
+* Ignoring environment variables, which are not valid unix names.

 See [config](./files/zowe.environments.yaml) used for testing.
-It will only print filtered output of Launcher and configuration.